MIND Your Reasoning: A Meta-Cognitive Intuitive-Reflective Network for Dual-Reasoning in Multimodal Stance Detection: Related Works

 \subsection{Multimodal Stance Detection}

-The proliferation of social media and video platforms has driven the rise of multimodal content (text, image) in forms like memes and reels \cite{8-dar2025social,9-bansal2024hybrid}, which convey implicit opinions through diverse signals, posing challenges for stance detection.
+The proliferation of social media has driven the rise of multimodal content (text, image) in forms like memes and reels \cite{8-dar2025social,9-bansal2024hybrid}, which convey implicit opinions through diverse signals, posing challenges for stance detection.
 Modeling semantically heterogeneous cross-modal interactions remains difficult for traditional models, whereas transformer architectures and LLMs excel here via self-attention and transfer learning.
-Recent approaches increasingly adopt multimodal fusion strategies to improve stance classification.
-For example, \citet{2-niu2024multimodal} proposed MmMtCSD and MLLM-SD for text-image pairs in multi-turn dialogues; \citet{23-kuo2024advancing} fused textual, visual, and social signals in political discourse using S-BERT, BEiT, and GraphSAGE.
-SERN \cite{24-xie2021sern} enhanced fake news detection via sentence-guided visual attention; CT-TN \cite{25-khiabani2023few} and \citet{26-barel2025acquired} addressed few-shot/noisy settings with graph-based cues; \citet{27-yao2023end} extended MSD to fact-checking via web evidence integration.
+Recent approaches improved stance classification through multimodal fusion.
+For example, \citet{2-niu2024multimodal} proposed MmMtCSD and MLLM-SD for text-image pairs in multi-turn dialogues. \citet{23-kuo2024advancing} fused textual, visual, and social signals in political discourse using S-BERT, BEiT, and GraphSAGE. \citet{24-xie2021sern} enhanced fake news detection via sentence-guided visual attention. \citet{25-khiabani2023few} and \citet{26-barel2025acquired} addressed few-shot or noisy settings with graph-based cues. \citet{27-yao2023end} extended MSD to fact-checking via web evidence integration.
 However, these approaches typically employ rigid fusion strategies, overlooking the dynamic interplay and context-dependent reliability of modalities, which makes them vulnerable to noisy or contradictory information.